 - Other countries holidays

-- Make sure you understand what the airline employee is telling you the policies and procedures you have to follow
+- Make sure you understand what the airline employee is telling you in regards to the policies and procedures you have to follow

 - They will treat you as a representative of the airline, if you act in a way you shouldn’t be, not only will you get banned from utilizing these privileges, but the employee can get reprimanded (including fired), and in many cases have their travel privileges revoked